Sacred Music at St. Mary Magdalene

 Adults or (advanced high school students) who have private training and strong experience in solo playing of string or woodwind instruments are welcome to play for Mass on a regular basis.
 Violinists and flutists are especially sought.

-Individuals who are technologically saavy and desire to assist by monitoring the sound board during liturgies.
+Individuals who are technologically savvy, have a keen ear, and are willing to assist by monitoring the sound board during liturgies.
+Training provided.